InfoSec from the eyes of an SDE

 - Plan for network/infrastructure security.
 Set up firewalls and IPS solutions to secure your network services.
 While a software engineer might not be expected to configure them, ensure that these aspects are taken care of.

 As a DevSecOps practitioner, I reckon that cybersecurity shouldn’t be an afterthought.
 It needs to be integrated with your development life-cycle.
 Stakeholders need to be aware of basic principles and ensure that information security is an ‘enabler’ rather than a hindrance.
 I’m sure that most developers had cursed the default CORS settings on their microservice framework which prevented them from making AJAX calls.
 While these practices might seem to require unproductive effort, they do contribute to the overall security posture.
+It might be tempting to ignore certain fringe attack vectors.
+However, systems should be secure by design, not by assumptions.
+Adversarial thinking can help you realign defenses.

 Regardless of the industry we operate in, it might be a good idea to introspect your org’s risk management strategies and understand your role in the framework.
 Emerging technologies continue to change the way we operate and interact with customers.
 Cybersecurity needs to keep pace and it starts with YOU.